 We consider the problem of moving the marble to the center of the CME.
-Our goal is to study the sim-to-real problem as depicted in Fig. 2 in a model-based setting where an agent uses a physics engine as its initial knowledge of the environment's physics.
+Our goal is to study the sim-to-real problem in a model-based setting where an agent uses a physics engine as its initial knowledge of the environment's physics.
 Under these settings, we study and attempt to answer the following questions in the present paper.